VibhasBhaskar13/errorCoach/README.md

-# error-explainer
+# error-explcoachainer

 A friendly Python library that translates error messages into plain English explanations with helpful solutions.

 ## What it does

 When Python throws an error, it uses technical jargon that can be confusing for beginners.
-Error Explainer intercepts these error messages and provides:
+Error Coach intercepts these error messages and provides:

 - **Simple explanations** of what went wrong
 - **Practical solutions** to fix the problem